Judge Anderson: Publication history

-Short afterwards, Alan Grant began to co-write Judge Dredd with Wagner.
+Shortly afterwards, Alan Grant began to co-write Judge Dredd with Wagner.
 When Anderson got her own series, Wagner and Grant also co-authored those stories.
-This collaboration lasted until 1988, when their differences of opinion about how to develop Dredd's character came to a head while planning the last episode of the Judge Dredd story "Oz."
+This collaboration lasted until 1988, when their differences of opinion about how to develop Dredd's character came to a head while planning the last episode of the Judge Dredd story "Oz".
 After that, Grant wrote Anderson's stories on his own, while Wagner wrote Dredd's.

 Grant later said: "A lot of Anderson counts among what I think of as my best work.
 The fact that I've had one of the best storytellers in the business, Arthur Ranson, along for most of the ride makes it even more memorable for me."